 (Christopherson – Geosystems, 2006)

-Even if the release of greenhouse gases is stabilised, these rises could continue beyond 2100.
+Even if the release of greenhouse gases is stabilized, these rises could continue beyond 2100.
 Furthermore, although these figures may appear minimal, a 0.3m rise in sea level is capable of resulting in a shoreline retreat of 30m.

 The melting of Arctic icecaps and the subsequent influx of freshwater into the oceans offers a new threat with effects seemingly opposing those discussed so far.
+Global Cooling

 Considering the close proximity of much of Western Europe to the Arctic, it might be expected that the regions temperatures would be lower.
 However, yearlong temperatures remain comparatively high and surprisingly, temperatures on the southwestern coast of Iceland never dip below freezing.